-Sara O’Leary is in her fourth season as the head coach of the Virginia women’s tennis program.
+In 2021-22, Sara O’Leary enters her fifth season as the head coach of the Virginia women’s tennis program.

 In 2019-20’s shortened season, Virginia posted a 10-5 record that included a 3-3 mark in the ACC as the Cavaliers faced 11 teams ranked in the top 25 and six wins over those opponents.
 Included in that group was a win at No. 3 NC State which was only the program’s fifth win over a top-five opponent in program history.
 O’Leary coached freshman Natasha Subhash to a top-10 singles rankings and the ITA Atlantic Championship in singles.
 Subhash also advanced to the semifinals at the Oracle/ITA Masters tournament and the second round at the ITA All-American Championship.
 Four players were nationally ranked in singles when the season was halted and six different players had appeared in the singles rankings throughout the year.
 Three doubles teams also appeared in the rankings at the season’s end, with the pairing of Sofia Munera and Amber O’Dell taking a runner-up finish at the ITA Atlantic Regional.